logzio/documentation/docs/shipping/Code/dotnet.md

 {@include: ../../_include/log-shipping/listener-var.html}

-Replace `<<TYPE>` with the type that you want to assign to your logs.
-You will use this value to identify these logs in Logz.io.
+Replace `<<TYPE>>` with the log type to identify these logs in Logz.io.

-Add the following code to use the configuration and create logs:
+Add the following code to use the configuration and create logs with `Serilog.Settings.Configuration` and `Microsoft.Extensions.Configuration.Json` packages:

-* Using Serilog.Settings.Configuration and Microsoft.Extensions.Configuration.Json packages

 ```csharp
 using System.IO;